ElijahHoff/arbitrary_style_transfer/README.md

 Copy
 pip install -r requirements.txt
 This should install PyTorch, TorchVision, Pillow, Streamlit, and any other libraries needed.

+There is a feature of how stong impact of style is.

 Training
 If you wish to re-train the model (for instance on a smaller subset of COCO and WikiArt), you can create a separate script, such as train.py, that:

 Loads and freezes the VGG encoder.
 Initializes the decoder for training.